-If you are new to RVing and wondering how you can keep track of your mileage, what’s a better tool than an odometer?
-However, if you are looking to purchase a travel trailer or fifth wheel, you may be wondering if there will even be an odometer onboard for you.
+If you’re new to RVing and wondering how you can keep track of your mileage, what’s a better tool than an odometer!?
+But if you’re looking to purchase a travel trailer or fifth wheel, you may be wondering if there will even be an odometer onboard for you to utilize.

 So, do travel trailers have odometers?

-But why don’t travel trailers have odometers, and how can you install one yourself with ease?
-In this article, we will discuss all of your odometer options if you own a towable rig, as it is rare to find these devices in these types of RVs.
+Why don’t travel trailers have odometers, and how can you install one yourself with ease?
+In this article, we’ll discuss different odometer options if you own a towable rig, as it’s rare to find these devices in these types of RVs.

 Let’s get started!